udacitydrl/continuous-control/REPORT.md

 ## The Model

 The model is implemented using torch framework and python 3.
-The actor of DDPG Q-learning (DQN) consists of an input layer, an output layer and a number of hidden layers:
+The actor of DDPG consists of an input layer, an output layer and a number of hidden layers:

 ```